sajee05/Obsidian/Notes/07 Topper/AIR 16 Madhav Agarwal/GS1 Society.md

         -   Structural transformation of the economy, gender parity in wages and expanded social protection are the strategies pursued through which more women can take part in economic activities
         -   Expansion MGNREGA or Urban employment guarantee focused on women
     -   Social:
-        -   ⭐ Violence against women: #readagain
+        -   ⭐ Violence against women:
             -   Short term: Fast track courts, self defence training, Community police/mohalla committes, Mahila police stations, active role of NGO/SHG, Outcome based budgeting, Self-regulation for media so that there is no over-sensitization
             -   Long term: Moral overhauling of society, Engage men & boys as change agents (He 4 She , MARD(Men against rape and discrimination) campaign), Break the Loop campaign by Star Plus for women empowerment
         -   Dowry: Naming & shaming; Promote Aadarsh marriages, Educating & empowering women, promoting age to 21